rackerlabs/support-how-to/content/cloud-servers/sql-server-database-recovery-models.md

 ### Common backup options

-Common backup types in SQL Server include the following types:
+Common backup types for SQL Server databases include the following types:

 - **Full database backup**: As the name suggests, this is a backup of the whole database as well as parts of the transaction log.
 This backup enables you to restore the database from a full backup alone.
 The Event Viewer also